DarrelASandbox/playground-db/sql/postgresql/postgresql-for-everybody-specialization/intermediate-postgresql/README.md

 9. **Difficult to Scale Horizontally**: Unlike application servers, databases are harder to scale horizontally.
 Placing extensive business logic in stored procedures may restrict the system’s ability to distribute the load effectively across multiple database instances.

 While stored procedures can provide performance benefits for certain tasks, these drawbacks often make alternative approaches, like using an ORM or placing business logic in application code, more appealing in many cases.

+# Module 2

+## Normalization

+- **Linked Tables by IDs (as in your example)**
+  - This is the typical approach to relational database normalization, where data is separated into related tables, and relationships are defined using foreign keys (IDs).
+This reduces redundancy by storing unique entities (like albums, artists, tracks) in separate tables and linking them by IDs.
+- **Additional Table for Raw Data**
+  - This approach is often useful when you want to preserve the original, unprocessed data (the “raw data”) while working with a normalized structure.
+The raw data table acts as a source of truth, allowing for data integrity checks or recreating normalized tables if needed.
+It’s commonly used in scenarios where data processing or cleansing occurs, and you want to keep the untouched version for future reference or auditing.
+- The choice between these approaches depends on factors like data integrity, performance, and your need for an original data record.
+For example, in ETL (Extract, Transform, Load) pipelines, raw data tables are common, while traditional database applications often rely solely on linked tables by IDs for efficiency and structure.